kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/pr_review_provide_process.md

 * Necessary.
 The expectation is that the author will read everything we post; we must respect their time and effort by only posting necessary replies.
 * Kind.
 There are multiple ways to present the same feedback; we need to ensure we are choosing to be kind, supportive, and constructive with our words.

+TODO: segue.

+It is entirely possible to THINK, while providing a thorough review.
+Contributors won't have the opportunity to improve if they are unaware of areas needing improvement.

-if the code does something particularly clever, or introduces an API that you didn't know about, when in the middle of a PR where everything is going wrong, pointing out a positive part of the contribution.
+It's important to remember to provide positive feedback in addition to identifying the areas needing improvement.
+If, for example, the changes are especially helpful, do something particularly clever, or you are introduced to an API that you didn't know about, let the author know!
+Never underestimate the effect of pointing out something someone has done correctly or well, in the middle of a situation where everything else you've pointed out are issues that need to be resolved.